African safari Pictures

 In the Kruger National Park, South Africa, for instance, they are known as the "McDonalds" of the bush: they are "fast" food and also because of the black markings on their backsides resembling the golden arches of the well known fast food chain.

-The impala animal is a very popular dinner choice for predators such as lion, leopard, cheetah and hyena.
+The impala is a very popular dinner choice for predators such as lion, leopard, cheetah and hyena.

-Impala backside Impala are never far away from water - they have to drink at least once a day but preferably twice a day.
+Impala are never far away from water - they have to drink at least once a day but preferably twice a day.
 They are quite vulnerable while drinking because they drop their guard when their head is down.
 Luckily the old adage of "safety in numbers" applies to a large extent.

 As mentioned they are plentiful in southern Africa and in the Kruger National Park it is definitely the animal you will see most of.

-They are also found in Eastern Africa, in parks like the Serengeti and Masai Mara but in smaller numbers… there the Thomson's gazelle is more abundant.
+They are also found in Eastern Africa, in parks like the Serengeti and Masai Mara but in smaller numbers, there the Thomson's gazelle is more abundant.

 The black faced impala (occurs in Namibia and Angola) is slightly bigger than the "regular" impala animal and has distinct black markings on the face, tail and buttocks.